 Plenty of people have found themselves with no choice other than to work from home at the moment, and while some people take to it like a duck to water, others will find it harder to adapt to life away from the hustle and bustle of the office.

-Thankfully there are a few things you can do to work from home effectively, productively and without being brought up short by the various obstacles that tackling this scenario can throw in your path.
+Thankfully there’s a few things you can do to work from home effectively, productively and without being brought up short by the various obstacles that tackling this scenario can throw in your path.

 Home workers may still be an important cog in a broader team, but if they are away from the scrutiny of their superiors it is easy to let standards slip.
 This is why staying organized while working from home is the most important aspect of achieving success in this context.

 First and foremost, you need to both set a schedule that works for you and also aim to stick to it as closely as possible, avoiding the temptation to procrastinate.

 You're probably wondering who we are.
 Tallyfy is a product that simplifies and automates your business processes.
 It's the secret to running smooth operations.
 Instead of creating process diagrams (which nobody looks at), documentation (which you can only read and never action), emails, chats and chaos - you can create and run any process in your company within seconds.

 Settling for basic and cheap project or task management tools is the biggest mistake you can ever make.
 You get what you pay for.
 If you try to save a cent - you will lose a dollar.
 Wasted time (at $40/hour) is far more expensive than the cost of software.
 There's a huge difference between process management and project or task management.
 Processes relieve stress, make things predictable - and help you grow and become efficient.
 Projects and tasks are just ad-hoc, unpredictable chaos.